2e3s/awatcher/README.md

 - `word` is an exact match.
 - Use escapes `\` to match special characters, e.g. `org\.kde\.Dolpin`

+#### Captures

 The replacements in filters also support regexp captures.
-A captures takes a string in parentheses from the match and replaces `$N` in the replacement, where `N` is the number of parentheses.
+A capture takes a string in parentheses from the match and replaces `$N` in the replacement.
-Example filter to remove the changed file indicator in Visual Studio Code:
+Example to remove the changed file indicator in Visual Studio Code:
+- Before: "● file_config.rs - awatcher - Visual Studio Code"
+- After: "file_config.rs - awatcher - Visual Studio Code"
 ```toml
 [[awatcher.filters]]
 match-app-id = "code"